FastComments/fastcomments-docs/src/content/guides/api/items/votes-get.md

 There are three types of votes:

 - Authenticated Votes, which are applied to the corresponding comment.
+You can create these via this API.
 - Authenticated Votes, which are **pending** verification, and thus are not yet applied to the comment.
+These are created when a user uses the FastComments.com *login to vote* mechanism.
 - Anonymous Votes, which are applied to the corresponding comment.
+These are created along with anonymous commenting.

 These are returned in separate lists in the API to reduce confusion.